kkonowalik/ENM_evaluation/README.md

 AUC <- auc(testECE$testECE, testECE$layer)
 ```

+In case you have several algorithms and settings to compare it is useful to save the values for each of it and make a graph.

 In case you will use this method I will appreciate if you can provide a citation to the paper - the details are in the beginning and the link is here: https://rdcu.be/cjB5b

 Thank's and good luck with modeling!